Jury: India

+New Zealand

+Juries are used in all trials involving Category 4 offences such as treason, murder and manslaughter, although in exceptional circumstances a judge-alone trial may be ordered.
+At the option of the defendant, juries may be used in trials involving Category 3 offences, that is, offences where the maximum penalty available is two years' imprisonment or greater.
+In civil cases, juries are only used in cases of defamation, false imprisonment and malicious prosecution.
+Juries must initially try to reach a unanimous verdict, but if one cannot be reached in a reasonable timeframe, the judge may accept a majority verdict of all-but-one (i.e. 11–1 or 10–1) in criminal cases and three-quarters (i.e. 9–3 or 9–2) in civil cases.

+Europe

+Belgium

+The Belgian Constitution provides that all cases involving the most serious crimes be judged by juries.
+As a safeguard against libel cases, press crimes can also only be tried by a jury.
+Racism is excluded from this safeguard.

+Twelve jurors decide by a qualified majority of two-thirds whether the defendant is guilty or not.
+A tied vote result in 'not guilty'; a '7 guilty – 5 not guilty' vote is transferred to the 3 professional judges who can, by unanimity, reverse the majority to 'not guilty'.
+The sentence is delivered by a majority of the 12 jurors and the 3 professional judges.
+As a result of the Taxquet ruling the juries give nowadays the most important motives that lead them to their verdict.
+The procedural codification has been altered to meet the demands formulated by the European Court of Human Rights.

 France

 In the Cour d'assises

 Three professional judges sit alongside six jurors in first instance proceedings or nine in appeal proceedings.
 Before 2012, there were nine or twelve jurors, but this was reduced to cut spending.
 A two-thirds majority is needed in order to convict the defendant.
 During these procedures, judges and jurors have equal positions on questions of fact, while judges decide on questions of procedure.
 Judges and jurors also have equal positions on sentencing.

 Germany

 Trial by jury was introduced in most German states after the revolutionary events of 1848.
 However, it remained controversial; and, early in the 20th century, there were moves to abolish it.
 The Emminger Reform of January 4, 1924, during an Article 48 state of emergency, abolished the jury system and replaced it with a mixed system including bench trials and lay judges.

 In 1925, the Social Democrats called for the reinstitution of the jury; a special meeting of the German Bar demanded revocation of the decrees, but "on the whole the abolition of the jury caused little commotion".
 Their verdicts were widely perceived as unjust and inconsistent.